 So what are our options; well I am very happy to say that there are plenty available to us wherever we live.
 I live in Israel.

 My personal preference are organic cotton towels which you can buy or make yourself.
-Find ones with certified organic cotton and come in two parts making them extremely comfortable, very effective and very easy to care for.
+Find ones with certified organic cotton that come in two parts making them extremely comfortable, very effective and very easy to care for.

 Organic cotton is very soft, highly absorbent and breathable (something that disposables are not being made from plastic).

-Many women who have changed over to cloth pads due to health reasons say that their symptons disappear instantly.
-Alona’s pads are available in a range of sizes to fit every woman’s needs, and their unique two part design (if you can find it) allows easy change of liners throughout the day.
-Panty liners are also available.
-Alona is available for advice in English and Hebrew.
+Many women who have changed over to cloth pads due to health reasons say that their symptoms disappear instantly.
+Pads are available in a range of sizes to fit every woman’s needs, and unique two part design (if you can find it) allows easy change of liners throughout the day.

 Cloth pads are very easy to look after, just soak after use in cold water and place in your regular laundry cycle.